srid/ema/docs/tutorial/01-routes.md

 ```

 1. We don't need any special [[model]] to encode a `Day` route, thus `RouteModel` is a unit.
 But we'll modify this in next step (to implement `routeUniverse`).
-2. `toPrism_` converts the optics-core `Prism'` into a coercible `Prism_` type that Ema internally uses.
+2. `toPrism_` is an Ema function that converts the optics-core `Prism'` into a coercible `Prism_` type that Ema internally uses.
 A route prism knows how to encode and decode the `Day` route.
 Our route `Prism'` is built using `formatTime` and `parseTimeM`.
 3. We will implement `routeUniverse` in the next step of the tutorial

 The result is that we can use the function `routeUrl` to get the URL to our routes.
-Let's see this in action in GHCi:
+Let's see this in action in GHCi (run `bin/repl` in the template repository):

 ```haskell
 ghci> -- First get hold of the route Prism, which is passed to `siteOutput`